johnnywz00/LetterInvaders/README.md

 The event managing and game state registration are probably a bit of overkill for what this program is, but I was adopting someone else's approach for setting up an abstract SFML app when I was brand-new to GUI programming.
 I later used the TGUI library to facilitate entering and displaying high scores for Letter Invaders.

+(NOTE: Linking to TGUI was causing errors in the Windows version.
+For now, the high scores feature is disabled in Windows.
+It should work fine on Mac and Linux.)

 ### FILE DESCRIPTIONS
 * **sfmlApp:**  Implements `main()` and the abstract app
 * **sfgamewindow:**  Wrapper class for sf::RenderWindow